Elton John: 1974–1980: The Rocket Record Company to 21 at 33

 John formed his own record label, The Rocket Record Company (distributed in the US by MCA and initially by Island in the UK), and signed acts to it—notably Neil Sedaka (John sang background vocals on Sedaka's "Bad Blood") and Kiki Dee, in whom he took a personal interest.
-Rather than releasing his own records through The Rocket Record Company, John signed an $8 million USD contract with MCA Records.
+Rather than releasing his own records through The Rocket Record Company, John signed an US$8 million contract with MCA Records.
 Upon the signing of the deal in 1974, MCA reportedly secured a $25 million insurance policy on his life.
 In 1974 MCA released Elton John's Greatest Hits, a UK and US number one that is certified Diamond by the RIAA for US sales of 17 million copies.

 In 1974 John collaborated with John Lennon on his cover of the Beatles' "Lucy in the Sky with Diamonds", the B-side of which was Lennon's "One Day at a Time".
 It was number 1 for two weeks in the US.
 In return, John was featured on "Whatever Gets You Thru the Night" on Lennon's album Walls and Bridges.
 Later that year, in Lennon's last major live performance, the pair performed these two number-one hits, along with the Beatles' "I Saw Her Standing There", at Madison Square Garden in New York City.
 Lennon made the rare stage appearance with John and his band to keep the promise he had made that he would appear on stage with him if "Whatever Gets You Thru The Night" became a US number-one single.
 Caribou was released in 1974, becoming John's third number one in the UK and topping the charts in the US, Canada and Australia.
 Reportedly recorded in two weeks between live appearances, it featured "The Bitch Is Back" and "Don't Let the Sun Go Down on Me".
 "Step into Christmas" was released as a stand-alone single in November 1973, and appears in the album's 1995 remastered reissue.